sailohitaksh-cryptic/mashup-flask/README.md

 1. Enter the singer's name, number of videos, and duration to be clipped in the appropriate fields.
 2. Enter your email address.
-3. Click on the "Create Mashup" button.
+3. Click on the "Submit" button.
-4. Wait for the application to search for the YouTube videos of the singer, download them, convert them to audio, and create the mashup.
+4. Wait for the application to search for the YouTube videos of the singer, download them, convert them to audio, and create the mashup which will be sent to your mail.
-5. Download the final mashup audio file.
+5. Download the final mashup audio file from your mail.

 ## Dependencies